exceptional/exceptional/README.markdown

 ### Exceptional also supports your rack, sinatra and plain ruby apps
-For more information check out our docs site <http://docs.getexceptional.com>
+For more information check out our docs site <http://docs.exceptional.io> Or visit our knowledge base <http://support.exceptional.io/>

-Copyright © 2008, 2010 Contrast.
+Copyright © 2008 - 2012 Contrast.